dadi/publish/docs/styling.md

 ### 2.3.
 Media queries

-Similarly to global constants described in **2.2**, we use [Custom Media Queries](https://www.w3.org/TR/2016/WD-mediaqueries-4-20160126/#custom-mq), defined in CSS Media Queries Level 4, to store constants with the various breakpoints and use them to describe the responsive behaviour of components.
+e use [Custom Media Queries](https://www.w3.org/TR/2016/WD-mediaqueries-4-20160126/#custom-mq) to write media queries.
+The spec, defined in CSS Media Queries Level 4, allows us to store constants with the various breakpoints, similarly to global constants described in **2.2**, and use them to describe the responsive behaviour of components.

 Because browsers still haven't implemented the spec, Custom Media Queries are flattened to regular media queries at build time.

 **Main.css**